salesforce/einstein-platform/documentation/cookbook/llm-open-connector-mulesoft-mac.md

 2. Go to [Anypoint Design Center](https://anypoint.mulesoft.com/designcenter/#/projects).

-3. Import a new API Specification from file using these values:
+3. Import a new API specification from a file using these values:
   - Project Name: `Cerebras-LLM-Provider`,
   - API Specification: Select `REST API`,
-  - File upload: `llm-open-connector.yaml`, make sure to use the renamed file,
+  - File upload: `llm-open-connector.yaml`.
+Be sure to use the renamed file.
   - Click **Import**.

 4. Verify that the API specification successfully imported.